 Investigators will use the following steps: interviewing the complainant(s); interviewing the respondent(s); identifying and interviewing witnesses and evidence identified by each party; identifying and interviewing any other witnesses, if needed; reminding all individuals interviewed of the District's no-retaliation policy; considering whether any involved person should be removed from the campus pending completion of the investigation; reviewing personnel/academic files of all involved parties; reaching a conclusion as to the allegations and any appropriate disciplinary and remedial action; and seeing that all recommended action is carried out in a timely fashion.
-When the District evaluates the complaint, it shall do so using a preponderance of the evidence standard.
+When the District evaluates the Complaint, it shall do so using a preponderance of the evidence standard.
 Thus, after considering all the evidence it has gathered, the District will decide whether it is more likely than not that discrimination or harassment has occurred.
+Student complainants should be aware that any evidence available but not disclosed during the investigation might not be considered at a subsequent hearing, if a hearing is required under this regulation.

-E. Timeline for Completion
+F. Timeline for Completion

 The District will undertake its investigation promptly and swiftly as possible.
-To that end, the investigator shall complete the above steps, and prepare a written report within 90 days of the District receiving the complaint.
+To that end, the investigator shall complete the above steps, and prepare a written report, and the District shall notify the complainant and respondent of the outcome within 90 days of the District receiving the Complaint.

-F. Cooperation Expected
+G. Cooperation Expected

 All employees are expected to cooperate with a District investigation into allegations of harassment or discrimination.
 Lack of cooperation impedes the ability of the District to investigate thoroughly and respond effectively.
 However, lack of cooperation by a complainant or witnesses does not relieve the District of its obligation to investigate.
-The District will conduct an investigation if it is discovered that harassment is, or may be occurring, with or without the cooperation of the complainant(s) and regardless of whether a complaint is filed.
-No employee will be retaliated against as a result of lodging a complaint or participating in any workplace investigation.
+The District will conduct an investigation if it is discovered that harassment is, or may be occurring, with or without the cooperation of the complainant(s) and regardless of whether a Complaint is filed.
+No employee will be retaliated against as a result of lodging a Complaint or participating in any workplace investigation.

-G. Written Report
+H. Written Report